brianjcohen/brianjcohen.github.io/content/Running the Crowdstrike Falcon Sensor on OpenSUSE Tumbleweed.md

 For OpenSUSE Tumbleweed, install the latest release described as “SLES” but not as “IBM zLinux”

-`zypper install` will fail because it depends on libopenssl1_1, which nothing provides for Tumbleweed.
+`zypper install` will fail because it depends on `libopenssl1_1`, which doesn't exist in Tumbleweed's repositories anymore.
 I was able to locate packages here (just chose a source, Expert download, binary packages): https://software.opensuse.org/package/libopenssl1_1

 Both the openssl and falcon packages are unsigned so install them both with `zypper install -i` or choose 'i' when prompted.